tjbrailey/Website/content/about.md

 Hello!

-My name is Thomas and I am a fourth year Political Science: Data Analytics major and UC San Diego.
+My name is Thomas and I am a fourth year Political Science: Data Analytics major at UC San Diego.

 I am also a research assistant at the Center for the Study of African Political Economy and a lab assistant the [Center for Peace and Security Studies](https://cpass.ucsd.edu/).